RMangel-VRT/HPCRM/replit.md

 # Landscaping CRM

 ## Overview
-A multi-tenant SaaS Customer Relationship Management system designed for landscaping businesses.
-Its primary function is to manage customers, contacts, notes, contracts (including service types and billing), and company settings.
-The system implements role-based access control and a vertical slice architecture for data isolation.
-The aim is to provide a comprehensive CRM that streamlines operations and enhances service delivery for landscaping companies.
+A multi-tenant SaaS CRM for landscaping businesses, managing customers, contacts, notes, contracts (service types, billing), and company settings.
+It features role-based access control and a vertical slice architecture for data isolation.
 Key capabilities include a Contract Builder for generating maintenance contracts and a mobile-first Ticketing System for field crew task management.
+The project aims to streamline operations and enhance service delivery for landscaping companies.

 ## User Preferences
 Preferred communication style: Simple, everyday language.